 - One out of every six children is at risk of going hungry.

 - Nearly 50% of the individuals served by Feeding South Dakota are children and infants.

 - More than 40 percent of residents living in the counties of Corson, Ziebach, Oglala, and Lakota are considered persons in poverty (Corson Co.
 47.4 percent, Ziebach Co.
 47.1 percent, Oglala Lakota Co.
 44.2 percent, Todd Co.
 44 percent)

 - 43 percent of South Dakota school-aged children qualify for free and reduced meals.

 Thanks to supporters across the state and country, Feeding South Dakota is able to fight hunger in all 66 counties of our state.

 Impact of Feeding South Dakota

 - Over 190,000 people provided with food every year.

-- 13.5 million pounds of food distributed in Fiscal Year 2016, providing 11.3 million meals to families, seniors, and individuals across the state.
+- Feeding South Dakota distributes 13.5 million pounds of food to individuals in need, providing 11.3 million meals to hungry individuals across South Dakota.

-- 5,200 packages of food are distributed to hungry children every week through our BackPack Program.
+- More than 5,200 packages of food are distributed weekly to hungry children across South Dakota through the BackPack Program.